lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 This seemed to work well without issues.

 ### 3.5 Piechart for Results
-The calorie counter now displays a piechart, giving users at a glance which ingredients contributes the most to the overall caloric amount.
+The calorie counter now displays a piechart, giving users a glance at which ingredient contributes the most to the overall caloric amount.
 This fulfilled one of the features we wanted to add to the website.

 For this feature, we used the